On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Abstract

 \section{Abstract}

-Let $k = \Q(\sqrt {-m})$ and $p > 2$ split in $k$.
-We prove new properties of the $\Z_p$-extensions $K/k$, distinct from the cyclotomic; we do not assume $K/k$ totally ramified, nor the triviality of the $p$-class group of $k$.
-These properties are governed by the $p$-valuation, $\delta_p(k)$, of a suitable Fermat quotient of the fundamental $p$-unit $x$ of $k$, which also yields the order of the logarithmic class group (\ref{fq}, App.\,\ref{A}), and generalize the Gold--Sands criterion (\ref{stability}, \ref{goldplus}, \ref{G1974}, \ref{sands}).
-These results use the second element $(\CH_{K_n}/\CH_{K_n}^{G_n})^{G_n}$ of the filtration of the $p$-class groups in $K=\cup_n K_n$, without any argument of Iwasawa's theory, and provide new perspectives.
-We compute, Sec.\,\ref{initial}, the first layer $K_1$, using the $\Log$-function, then give a short proof of a result of Kundu--Washington (\ref{noncyclic}), and show (\ref{capitule}, \ref{capituleK}) that capitulation is possible in $K$, suggesting Conjecture \ref{mainconj}.
-Calculations are gathered App.\,\ref{B}.
+Let $k = \Q(\sqrt {-m})$ and $p \geq 3$ split in $k$.
+We prove new properties of the $\Z_p$-extensions $K/k$, distinct from the cyclotomic one; we do not assume $K/k$ totally ramified, nor the triviality of the $p$-class group of $k$.
+These properties are governed by the $p$-valuation $\delta_p(k)$ of a Fermat quotient of the fundamental $p$-unit $x$ of $k$, which also yields the order of the logarithmic class group $\wt \CH_k$ (Thm.\,\ref{fq} extended in App.\,\ref{A} to the case of imaginary abelian fields of prime-to-$p$ degree), and allows to generalize the Gold--Sands criterion (Sec.\,\ref{gold}).
+These results are related to the first two elements, $\CH_{K_n}^1$ and $\CH_{K_n}^2$, of the filtrations of the $p$-class groups in $K = \cup_n K_n$, without any argument of Iwasawa's theory, and provide new perspectives since $\order (\CH_{K_n}^2/\CH_{K_n}^1) = \order \wt \CH_k$ for $n$ large enough (Thm.\,\ref{stability}).
+We give a short proof generalizing a result of Kundu--Washington (Thm.\,\ref{noncyclic}) on the $p$-class groups in the anti-cyclotomic $\Z_p$-extension $k^\acyc$.
+We compute, Sec.\,\ref{initial}, for $p = 3$, the first layer $k_1^\acyc$ of $k^\acyc$, using the $\Log_p$-function, and show (Thms.\,\ref{capitule},\,\ref{capituleK}) that capitulation of suitable ``classes'' is possible in $k^\acyc$, suggesting Conjecture\,\ref{mainconj}.
+Finally, we generalize (Thms.\,\ref{H},\,\ref{nongal}) a result of Ozaki giving large $\lambda$'s invariants.
+Calculations and programs are gathered App.\,\ref{C}.